microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 #### Eligibility

-***Partners must be nominated for CSI through the Global Partner Solutions team.***
+Partners **must be nominated** for CSI by the Global Partner Solutions team.

 The following **[Security Specializations](/PartnerResources/skilling/microsoft-security-academy/specializations)** are **required** for eligibility to participate in Cybersecurity Investment (CSI):

 - Threat Protection Specialization OR
 - Information Protection Specialization OR
+- Cloud Security Specialization + any other Security Specialization
 - Identity and Access Management Specialization + any other Security Specialization OR
-- Cloud Security Specialization + any other Security Specialization

 ##### Partners must:

-1. Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)* w/ 6 completed pre-sales engagements in the first 6 months
+- Execute at least 12 pre-sales activities throughout Microsoft FY25 with 6 completed pre-sales engagements within the first 6 months
-2. Achieve a Milestone 1 to Milestone 2 conversion ratio *(total # of M1’s completed compared to total # of M2’s)* of 15% or higher for Microsoft FY25
+- Achieve a Milestone 1 to Milestone 2 conversion ratio *(total # of M1’s completed compared to total # of M2’s)* of 15% or higher for Microsoft FY25

 <div>&nbsp;</div>